DMI

 Engaging, high-impact content

-We conducted desk-based research and interviews with community members and health workers in Zambezia to understand local knowledge, attitudes, and practices relating to tuberculosis in Zambezia.
-Barriers to behaviour change include misconceptions about the disease – such as beliefs that TB is caused by breaking social norms or witchcraft, that the symptoms aren’t serious and that treatment is expensive – and stigmatisation of those who have it.
-Our radio campaign is addressing these barriers, helps people recognise symptoms of the disease and encourages them to get tested, either in a health centre or by seeking out community health workers.
-Our spots also emphasise gender-specific factors that negatively affect TB case detection amongst women and men, such as lack of decision-making power to access health services for women.
+We conducted desk-based research and interviews with community members and health workers in Zambezia to understand local knowledge, attitudes, and practices relating to TB in Zambezia.
+Barriers to behaviour change included misconceptions about the disease – for example beliefs that TB is caused by witchcraft, that the symptoms aren’t serious and that treatment is expensive – and stigmatisation of those who have it.
+Our radio campaign addressed these barriers, helped people recognise symptoms of the disease and encouraged them to get tested, either in a health centre or by seeking out community health workers.
+Our spots also emphasised gender-specific factors that negatively affect TB case detection, such as lack of decision-making power to access health services for women.

 Action shot of woman in recording studio recording radio spot